rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 	<PreloadLegacyNoSIP value="1"/>
  -->

-### Preloads \\ PreloadLegacyAirBeam
+### PreloadLegacyAirBeam
-Not applicable to the Enterprise Tablet:

-Whether or not to preload the NPAPI plugin to mimic the AirBeam ActiveX object in WebKit
+Determines whether to preload the NPAPI plugin to mimic the AirBeam ActiveX object in Webkit.
+Not applicable to the Enterprise Tablet.

 **Possible Values**